zoxpx/pxdocs/content/reference/CLI/cluster.md

 ### Related topics

-* For more information about how to create and manage the snapshots of your Portworx volumes through Kubernetes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.
+* For more information about creating and managing the snapshots of your Portworx volumes through Kubernetes, refer to the [Create and use snapshots](/portworx-install-with-kubernetes/storage-operations/create-snapshots/) page.

 ## pxctl cluster options update --provisioning-commit-labels reference